Dietary Supplements: The Basics

 It is the responsibility of the company making the DS to assure the safety and quality of their products.
 They must be sure that any claims made about the supplement are not false or misleading.
 The manufacturer is responsible for establishing its own manufacturing guidelines using clean and consistent practices.
 They must ensure that what is on the label is what is actually in the product.
 This means they do not contain any contaminants or impurities and contain the amount the label states.

 If a user experiences a serious problem, the manufacturer must report it to the FDA.
 The FDA can take a product off the market if it is found to be unsafe or if the product marketing is false or misleading.

 What are the risks of taking dietary supplements?

 While many DS compounds are “natural” this does not mean they are safe.
-These compounds can have strong effects in the body and can interfere or interact with medications you are taking.
+These compounds can have strong effects on the body and can interfere or interact with the medications you are taking.
 Some examples of safety concerns include:

 - Some DSs can decrease how well the commonly used blood thinner Coumadin works.

 - St. John’s wort can reduce how well many medications work because it causes them to be broken down faster in the body – this includes many oral chemotherapy medicines.

 Special concerns for people getting cancer treatment

 Dietary supplements can cause problems while receiving cancer treatments.
 Antioxidants (Vitamins A, C, E, beta-carotene, selenium and others) may interfere with how chemotherapy and radiation kill cancer cells.
 DSs can interact with cancer treatments and other medications, causing them to be absorbed differently.
 This can either make blood levels higher, leading to more side effects, or lower, causing the medication or treatment to be less effective.
 Some DSs can increase the risk for bleeding, which is a concern for many people with cancer who are already at higher risk of bleeding.